mmoamenn/AnimationsPlus/README.md

 **what's new in 1.1.0**

-Support Android X and kotlin tutorials.
+Support AndroidX and kotlin tutorials.

 **Installing**